Williams Diagnosis Story

 How did your doctor tell you about the cancer?

 I remember getting told and blocking everything else out after that because it was so traumatic.
-They came back into the ER with the results of the tests, and he said, “You’ve been diagnosed with leukaemia.”
+They came back into the ER with the results of the exams, and he said, “You’ve been diagnosed with leukaemia.”

 I called my mom, told her I thought the doctor was joking with me, and handed her the phone.
+What checks did they run at the initial ER visit?

-How did you process the cancer diagnosis?
+How did you process the diagnosis?

 Disbelief from the diagnosis and the shock was huge.
 I was also just really tired, though.
 I was in and out of a tired state at the ER.
 It was so weird.